SIGN IN

 “Short Speech to My Friends” by Amiri BarakaBlack History Month Poems By Amiri Baraka

 Amiri Baraka is a Black poet, activist, and scholar.
-The message of this poem is to raise the consciousness of people and for them to see the world and themselves more clearly.
-He expands on his belief that in order to move forward as a society we must learn from the oppression and minority of culture of African Americans.
+The message of this poem is to raise people’s consciousness and help them see the world and themselves more clearly.
+He expands on his belief that in order to move forward as a society, we must learn from the oppression and minority of culture that Black people experience every day.

 “Green-Thumb Boy” by Marilyn NelsonBlack Hostory Month Poem By Marilyn Nelson